 The anterior lacrimal crest is a bony projection on the frontal process of the maxilla continuous with the orbital rim which creates the lateral margin of the lacrimal sac fossa.
 The medial palpebral ligament is attached to anterior lacrimal crest.

 Immediately anterior to the anterior lacrimal ...

 The anterior superior alveolar canal courses through the anterior wall of the maxillary sinus, and contains the anterior superior artery, vein and nerve.
 Usually, it shares a common channel with the infraorbital canal but when seen separately should not be confused for a fracture.

-Antrochoanal polyps (ACP) are solitary sinonasal polyps that arises within the maxillary sinus but passes through and enlarges the sinus ostium and posterior nasal cavity to the nasopharynx.
+Antrochoanal polyps (ACP) are solitary sinonasal polyps that arise within the maxillary sinus.
+They pass through and enlarge the sinus ostium and posterior nasal cavity to the nasopharynx.

-Similar polyps can arise in the sphenoid sinus and extend into the nasopharynx, these are termed spheno...
+Similar polyps can arise in the sphenoid sinus extending into the nasopharynx: these are termed sphenoch...

 An antrolith is a calcified mass within the maxillary sinus.
 The origin of the nidus of calcification may be extrinsic (foreign body in sinus) or intrinsic (stagnant mucus, fungal ball).

 Most antroliths are small and asympotomatic.
 Larger ones may present as sinusitis with symptoms like pain a...